FAANG/dcc-reference-data-builder/README.md

     beekeeper.pl -url mysql://dbuser:dbpassword@dbhost:dbport/myuser_ref_builder -loop

+The pipeline has been most thoroughly tested with Ensembl GTF files.
+We are also testing it with RefSeq annotation for goat, converted to GTF using the script `scripts/example_gff3_to_gtf_conversion.pl`.
+For simplicities sake, we reduce the GTF to just exons with gene\_id and transcript\_id attributes for use with RSEM and STAR, since these are the only features they can use.

 ### Write manifest

 It can be useful to have a manifest file, listing the size and a checksum value for each file.